tsenger/vdstools/README.md

 Also have a look at [DataParserTest.java](https://github.com/tsenger/vdstools/blob/main/src/test/java/de/tsenger/vdstools/DataParserTest.java) and [VerifierTest.java](https://github.com/tsenger/vdstools/blob/main/src/test/java/de/tsenger/vdstools/VerifierTest.java) for some more examples.

 ## Build a new VDS
 Since version 0.3.0 you can also generate VDS with this library.
-Here is an example:
+Here is an example on how to use the DateEncoder and Signer classes:

 ```java
 KeyStore keystore = ...